If you’re a business owner who’s looking for a new property to lease, you may have come across the term “triple net lease” or “NNN lease.”

 So, what does landlord pay in triple net lease?

 Rent in a triple net lease is typically structured so that the tenant pays all operating expenses related to the property, in addition to base rent.
-These operating expenses include property taxes, insurance, and repairs and maintenance.
+These operating expenses include property taxes, insurance, and repairs and maintenance. does triple net include utilities?
 In some cases, utilities may also be included in triple-net lease agreements.
 Because of this structure, landlords generally have fewer property-related costs, although they may still be responsible for common area maintenance (CAM) fees or other charges.
+How much is triple net usually?
+The answer will vary according to the specific physical and geographical location of the property but typically means lower costs for the landlord.

 So, Is a NNN lease good for my business?